LukeMathWalker/pavex/docs/getting_started/learning_paths.md

 In a similar vein, you can also check out the Rust track on [Exercism](https://exercism.io/tracks/rust).

 Once you feel comfortable enough with the language, you can start learning about Pavex: head over to the next section!

-## I know some Rust, but I'm new to Pavex

-If you're already familiar with Rust, you can start learning about Pavex right away: head over to our [Quickstart tutorial](quickstart/index.md) to learn about the core concepts of the framework.